Could it be ‘too early’ to buy Term Insurance for you?

 The best way to understand this is to do an actual calculation of what is paid in premiums over a lifetime.
 Let’s take another example.

-Kunal, 25 years old, wants to buy a term insurance cover of INR 1 crore for a duration of 65 years.
+Kunal, 25 years old, wants to buy a term insurance cover of INR 1 crore up to the age of 65 years.
 He’s confused whether he should buy a policy now or 5-10 years later.
 Let’s take a look at the premium he’ll have to pay, based on the age he starts the policy.